INTI-CMNB-FPGA/fpga_examples/examples/xilinx_ml605/gtx/README.md

   * No changes.
 * Generate

-An additiona MMCM is needed to obtain 150 MHz from 200 MHz.
+An additional MMCM is needed to obtain 150 MHz from 200 MHz.
 In Coregen:
 * Navigate: FPGA Features and Design -> Clocking.
 * Run "Clocking Wizard".